 Overall verdict on the Renault Captur

-"The Renault Captur is a feel-good crossover with a bright cabin and plenty of customisation options.
-Like its predecessor, it might not be the most polished or refined car to drive, but it's very good value for money and is cheap to run."
+"The Renault Captur is a feel-good small SUV with a bright cabin and plenty of customisation options.
+Like its predecessor, it might not be the most fun car to drive, but it's comfortable, good value for money and cheap to run."

-The small crossover market has never looked so competitive.
+The 2021 Renault Captur enter's a very competitive small SUV market.
 The popular Nissan Juke has recently been replaced, while the Skoda Kamiq offers extraordinary value for money.
-The Peugeot 2008 is a more fashionable option, while the Ford Puma is incredibly fun to drive and comes loaded to the rafters with kit.
+The Peugeot 2008 is a more fashionable option, while the Ford Puma is fun to drive and comes loaded to the rafters with kit.
 Our Renault Captur review will see how this latest model stacks up.

 There's certainly more choice now than when the original Renault Captur went on sale in 2013.
 So, to tackle the class-leaders head on, Renault has made the Captur bigger with more room inside and given it a wider range of engines including a plug-in hybrid.

 Adults in the front of the Renault Captur get plenty of space, helped by a relatively wide body which also means good shoulder room.
-Things aren't quite so good in the back, although a sliding rear bench is a useful feature.
+Things are decent in the back too and you get a sliding rear bench.
 With it in its most forward position, there's a huge amount of boot space and access is easy.

-The light steering which is great around town is the Captur's downfall on the open road while the soft suspension means the Renault doesn't exactly feel tied down if you give it the beans.
+The light steering which is great around town is quick and direct on the open open road, although the soft suspension means the Renault doesn't exactly feel tied down if you give it the beans.
 Still, it's civilised enough on the motorway, providing you avoid the TCe 100 which only comes with a five-speed manual gearbox.

-Although the Renault Captur isn't strong enough to claim to be top of the class, it's a competent all-rounder that offers very good value for money.
+Although the Renault Captur isn't strong enough to claim to be top of the class, it's a competent all-rounder that offers very good value for money, practicality and comfort.
 Despite being relatively new, there are some really good deals available on nearly-new models, with dealers slashing thousands of pounds off compared to retail price.
 That makes it a very tempting proposition.

 Comfort and design: Renault Captur interior